nightscout/trio-docs/docs/EN/operate/build.md

       * `org.nightscout.TEAMID.openiaps.watchkitapp`
       * `org.nightscout.TEAMID.openiaps.watchkitapp.watchkitextension`
       * `org.nightscout.TEAMID.openiaps.LiveActivity`
-  * The `App Group` name is the same as for Loop: `group.com.TEAMID.loopkit.LoopGroup`
+  * Make sure the box next to `App Group` is checked, and click `Configure` to select the same app group as Loop: `group.com.TEAMID.loopkit.LoopGroup`
-  * You must add this `App Group` to all 4 identifiers
+  * You must add this `App Group` to each of the following identifiers:
+      * `org.nightscout.TEAMID.openiaps`
+      * `org.nightscout.TEAMID.openiaps.watchkitapp`
+      * `org.nightscout.TEAMID.openiaps.watchkitapp.watchkitextension`
-  * The `FreeAPS Identifier`, in addition to the `App Group`, must also have: `HealthKit` and `NFC Tag Reading` enabled (which should be automatic)
+  * The `org.nightscout.TEAMID.openiaps` identifier, in addition to `App Group`, must also have the `HealthKit` and `NFC Tag Reading` boxes checked (which should be automatic)
   * In `App Store Connect`, the `Bundle ID` for Open-iAPS will be: `org.nightscout.TEAMID.openiaps`

 ### One-Time Update to Display Branch And Commit in Testflight

 The Open-iAPS build can be configured to display the branch name and commit ID as test notes in TestFlight.

-However, you must take action for that to happen.
+This is an optional step, which can be especially useful if building the dev branch.

-First build Open-iAPS (at least) one time using Browser Build and wait for it to appear on [Apple App Store Connect](https://appstoreconnect.apple.com/apps).
+First, you must have already built Open-iAPS and have it available on [Apple App Store Connect](https://appstoreconnect.apple.com/apps).

 * Tap on the TestFlight tab
 * Choose any build to open a new detailed screen for that build